 Northumbrian Water (NW) provides water and sewerage services in the north east of England.
 Essex & Suffolk Water (ESW) provides water services only in the south east.

 We use the cash we collect from customer bills to:

-- Run the company efficiently day-to-day, maintain and operate our equipment, pay our staff and supply chain partners and meet the energy costs of running our business.
+- Run the company efficiently dayto-day, maintain and operate our equipment, pay our staff and supply chain partners and meet the energy costs of running our business.
 This is known as operational expenditure (Opex). - Build new networks, reservoirs and treatment works, and invest in new equipment to improve our water and wastewater services.
 This could include things such as laying new pipes or sewers, building or renewing treatment works, or improving our renewable energy sources.
 This investment is known as capital expenditure (Capex).

 Opex and Capex together give us our total expenditure (Totex).
-In the period 2015-20 our income will allow us to spend Totex of around £2.7bn (in 2012/13 prices).
+In the period 2020-25 our income will allow us to spend £3.5 billion.
 One of our key commitments is to spend at least 60p in every £1 with suppliers in our regions.